 Here’s a few more images from Beaches Path, all from today:

 The guy standing there is me, you can see this trail is covered in crusty snow, which is the easiest kind of snow to walk in, not too soft and not too hard.
 The island in the background is Gull Island, one of the major tourist attractions in the Witless Bay Ecological Reserve.
 In summer months that island is home to over half a million Atlantic puffins and well over a million Leach’s storm petrels.

 Twelve O’ Clock Beach is one of the many beaches on Beaches Path, the others are all similar to this one, hard and rocky.
 Not the kind of place to put down a towel, although I’m sure the local youth will give it a try in the summer time.

 Breaking Beach is the rockiest beach of the bunch, it faces the open ocean and literally breaks up the waves coming into it:

-Lastly, a ‘close-up’ of Gull Island.
-The shack you see on the left is a place where biology students can stay when they’re doing fieldwork with the Puffins and such.
+Lastly, here’s a ‘closeup’ of Gull Island.
+The shack you see on the left is a place where biology students can stay when they’re doing fieldwork with the puffins and such.
 The tour guides always call this place the ‘Gull Island Hilton’, or was it the ‘Witless Bay Hilton’?
 Either way, it’s just a small solar powered shack.
 I wouldn’t mind staying there myself though!